 Interview with Anne-Mari Virolainen, Minister for Trade and International Development of Finland

-In 2017, the Government of Finland donated a core contribution of USD 11.6 million to UN Women.
-In addition, the Government contributed USD 6.9 million in multi-bi support – bringing its overall 2017 contribution to approximately USD 18.6 million and making Finland UN Women’s fifth largest contributor.
+In 2018, the Government of Finland contributed regular resources of USD 12.1 million to UN Women.
+In addition, the Government contributed USD 5.3 million in other resources support—bringing its overall 2018 contribution to approximately USD 18.7 million and making Finland UN Women’s seventh largest contributor.
 In an interview, Minister for Trade and International Development of Finland, Anne-Mari Virolainen, explains why gender equality is Finland’s top priority in foreign and development policy.

 Why is UN Women a good fit for channeling your development assistance?